kubernetes/website/docs/admin/accessing-the-api.md

 ## Transport Security

-In a typical Kubernetes cluster, the API served on port 443.
-A TLS connection is established.
+In a typical Kubernetes cluster, the API serves on port 443.
 The API server presents a certificate.
 This certificate is often self-signed, so `$USER/.kube/config` on the user's machine typically contains the root certificate for the API server's certificate, which when specified is used in place of the system default root certificates.
 This certificate is typically